NeoWorld Cash (NASH) Price Reaches $0.0000 on Major Exchanges

-NeoWorld Cash (CURRENCY:NASH) traded up 24.9% against the dollar during the 1 day period ending at 15:00 PM E.T. on June 14th.
-NeoWorld Cash has a total market capitalization of $474,263.83 and $563.00 worth of NeoWorld Cash was traded on exchanges in the last 24 hours.
-One NeoWorld Cash coin can currently be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last seven days, NeoWorld Cash has traded down 9.9% against the dollar.
+NeoWorld Cash (CURRENCY:NASH) traded down 48.8% against the U.S. dollar during the one day period ending at 17:00 PM E.T. on June 19th.
+In the last week, NeoWorld Cash has traded 17.4% higher against the U.S. dollar.
+NeoWorld Cash has a total market capitalization of $451,163.27 and approximately $8,598.00 worth of NeoWorld Cash was traded on exchanges in the last day.
+One NeoWorld Cash coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.